AllStarLink/Allmon3/src/allmon3.1.md

 Report bugs to https://github.com/AllStarLink/Allmon3/issues

 # COPYRIGHT
-Copyright (C) 2023 Jason McCormick and AllStarLinux under the terms of the AGPL v3.
+Copyright (C) 2023 Jason McCormick and AllStarLink under the terms of the AGPL v3.